MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-perform-data-operations.md

 This how-to guide shows how you can work with data in your logic app workflow in the following ways:

 * Create a string or JavaScript Object Notation (JSON) object from multiple inputs that have different data types.
 You can then use this string as a single input, rather than repeatedly entering the same inputs.
-* Create user-friendly tokens from JavaScript Object Notation (JSON) object properties so you can easily use those properties in your workflow.
+* Create user-friendly tokens from JavaScript Object Notation (JSON) object properties so that you can easily use those properties in your workflow.
 * Create an HTML or CSV table from an array.
 * Create an array from another array based on a specified filter or condition.
 * Create an array based on the specified properties for all the items in another array.